Shots fired on Amtrak train in Arizona; 1 in custody - KTVZ

 Associated Press

-Police in Tucson say one person is in custody after someone opened fire aboard an Amtrak train.
-The shooting happened Monday just after 8 a.m. on a train parked at the station in the city’s downtown.
+Police say one person is in custody after someone opened fire aboard an Amtrak train in Tucson, Arizona.
+The shooting happened Monday just after 8 a.m. on a train parked at the downtown station.
 Authorities say there is no more threat.
-An Amtrak spokesman said there are no reported injuries to the crew or passengers.
+An Amtrak spokesman says there are no reported injuries to the crew or passengers.
 Passengers say after hearing shots had been fired, they huddled together before police told them to flee.
-Dramatic video taken from a camera at a nearby museum shows shots being fired, sending an officer and a police canine running for cover.
-The Sunset Limited train was traveling from Los Angeles to New Orleans, and arrived at the Tucson station at 7:40 am.
-There were 137 passengers and 11 crew members.
-All have been evacuated to the station.
+Dramatic video taken from a camera at a nearby museum shows shots being fired, sending an officer and police dog running for cover.
+The Sunset Limited train was traveling from Los Angeles to New Orleans with 137 passengers and 11 crew members.